chelz2/Pandas-PivotTable/README.md

 # Pivot Tables with pandas
->create & working with pivot tables in pandas dataframe
+>creating & working with pivot tables in pandas dataframe